bsthen/Sample-CRUD-FastAPI-MongoDB/README.md

 ### Sample CRUD FastAPI with MongoDB ###

 ## Introduction
-We are going to build a CRUD application with FastAPI and MongoDB.
+I'm going to build a sample CRUD with FastAPI and MongoDB.
-Using sample to understand how to use FastAPI and MongoDB.
+Using this sample to understand how to connect FastAPI with MongoDB.

 ## Installations